fabberr/AdventOfCode2022/README.md

 Once the correct solution for part one of a puzzle is found, create a file named `pt1.answer` in the solution's source directory (i.e. `make run > pt1.answer`), any subsequent runs of this solution will execute code to solve the puzzle for part two instead.
 Deleting the file reverts this behavior.

 ### Debugging with Visul Studio Code:
-Provided in the `.vscode/` directory are the necessary configuration files for building and debugging a solution using Visual Studio Code's integrated debugging tools.
+Provided in the [`.vscode/`](https://github.com/fabberr/AdventOfCode2022/tree/master/.vscode) directory are the necessary configuration files for building and debugging a solution using Visual Studio Code's integrated debugging tools.

+Before following these steps, make sure you have a working version of `gdb` installed on your system.
+If you don't, you can also use Homebrew to install it: `brew install gdb`.

 For debugging with VSCode:
 - `cd` into your local repo and open it in VSCode with `code .`.